 In accordance with the objective of the internal energy market of the European Union, the Nominated Electricity Market Operators (NEMOs) organise the allocation of daily and intraday capacities by means of an implicit allocation mechanism which uses market coupling.

 In the case of implicit capacity allocation, the BRP does not have to nominate its imports or exports.
+Unlike an explicit allocation (in which the BRP first has to purchase and nominate the cross-border capacity, and then the electricity to be transferred from both sides of the border), in an implicit allocation the cross-border capacity is directly implicitly allocated in a single step at the same time as the electricity.
 The NEMOs or the central counterparty (CCP) organises this on their behalf.
-The BRP then implicitly uses the cross-border capacity via the purchase and/or sales bids that it has placed on the power exchange.
+The BRP then implicitly uses the cross-border capacity via the purchase and/or sales bids that it has placed on the NEMO power exchanges.

 Market coupling serves to improve market liquidity and, consequently, to induce more convergent and stable electricity prices.
 Specifically, it means that the bidding zones of one or more NEMOs are coupled into a homogeneous market area for the day-ahead and intraday capacity allocation.
 The market coupling is achieved by joint collaboration between both TSOs and NEMOs.